Lattice Points and Rational $q$-Catalan Numbers: Ribbon partitions

 In the remainder of this section we show that Conjecture \ref{conj:ribbon} holds for $a\in\{3,4,5\}$.
 In the case $a=3$ there are only three integers $1\leq c\leq (3-1)^2$ with $\gcd(3,b)=1$; namely, $c\in\{1,2,4\}$.
 The corresponding sets of points are

-Each of these posets it iself a ribbon, so there exists a unique ribbon partition.
+Each of these posets is itself a ribbon, so there exists a unique ribbon partition.
 Note that each ribbon contains a unique point of the root lattice, which we write using angle brackets.
 To obtain a Johnson statistic $\Jsf:\R\to\ZZ$ from a ribbon partition we define $\Jsf(\x)=\Tsf(\y)$ where $\y\in\L$ is the lowest point in the ribbon containing $\x$.
 That is, we define

 And then we extend $\Jsf$ to the full root lattice by periodicity, setting $\Jsf(\x+a\y):=\Jsf(\x)+a\Tsf(\y)$ for all $\x\in(\R\cap\Box)$ and $\y\in\L$.
-This is precisely the example that we presented in Section \ref{sec:johnson}.
+This is precisely the example presented in Section \ref{sec:johnson}.
 Figure \ref{fig:ribbon_partition_a2} shows this unique ribbon partition, with points of the root lattice shown in red.
 Compare to Figure \ref{fig:johnson_a2}.

 Next we consider $a=4$.
 In this case there exists a ribbon partition with remarkably nice geometric properties.
 Namely, we consider the infinite hyperplane arrangement consisting of hyperplanes of the form $x_i=2k-1/2$ for $i\in\{1,2,3\}$ and $k\in\ZZ$, and the hyperplanes $x_1+x_2+x_3=c+1/2$ for $\gcd(4,c)=1$, i.e., for odd integers $c\in\ZZ$.
 It turns out that each connected component of this hyperplane arrangement contains exactly $4$ lattice points, which are the vertices of an alcove, and hence form a ribbon.
 By periodicity, it is enough to list these ribbons for the $4^{4-1}=64$ points in the fundamental box, which we display in Table \ref{tab:ribbon_partition_a3}.
 Each row of the table contains the points of a ribbon, with the root lattice point written in angle brackets.
 For each point $\x\in(\R\cap\Box)$ we define $\Jsf(\x):=\Tsf(\y)$, where $\y$ is the lowest point in the ribbon (the rightmost point in the row).
 The value of $\Jsf$ is shown in the rightmost column.
 For example, we have